osquery/osquery/docs/wiki/deployment/configuration.md

 This config tells osqueryd to schedule two queries, **macosx_kextstat** and **foobar**:

 * the schedule keys must be unique
-* the "interval" specifies query frequency, in seconds
+* the "interval" specifies query frequency (in seconds)

-The first query will document changes to an OS X host's kernel extensions, with a query interval of 10 seconds.
+The first query will document changes to the OS X host's kernel extensions, with a query interval of 10 seconds.
 Consider using osquery's [performance tooling](performance-safety.md) to understand the performance impact for each query.

-The results of your query are cached on disk via [RocksDB](http://rocksdb.org/).
-On first query run, all of the results are stored in RocksDB.
+The results of your query are cached on disk using [RocksDB](http://rocksdb.org/).
+On the first query run, all of the results are stored in RocksDB.
 On subsequent runs, only result-set changes are logged to RocksDB.

 Scheduled queries can also set: `"removed":false` and `"snapshot":true`.
-See the next section on [logging](logging.md) for how query options affect output.
+See the next section on [logging](logging.md) to learn how query options affect the output.

 ## Chef Configuration

 Here are example chef cookbook recipes and files for OS X and Linux deployments.
 Consider improving the recipes using node attributes to further control what nodes and clients enable osquery.
-It helps to create a canary or testing set that implement a separate "testing" configuration.
-These recipes assume you are deploying the OS X package or Linux package separately.
+It helps to create a canary or a testing set that implements a separate "testing" configuration.
+These recipes assume you are deploying the OS X package or the Linux package separately.

 ### Chef OS X